jinosh05/YoutubeGO/README.md

 - **Scheduler**
   **Schedule downloads** at specific times or dates, with automated start once the scheduled moment arrives.

-- **Server Checks**
-  Periodically checks if `ytplaylistdown.com` (or another configured server) is active, showing its status in the UI.

 - **Cross-Platform Compatibility**
   Built on PyQt5, fully supported on **Linux** ,**Macos** and **Windows**.